Jwdaniel34/fetch-rewards-code/README.md

-# Fetch Rewards Coding Data Analyst
+# Fetch Rewards Coding Challenge
 Analyze and Answer Business Questions

-I will be giving information on our current data and what we observed from the analysis.
+I was asked to

+- Graph a Data Structure
+- Model unstructed data to structured data
+- Answer the business questions and communicate it properly
+- Send an email to the stakeholders speaking on business answers and data quailty
+- Have the script close to production as possible

 Fetch Rewards Data Structure: